Xmick01/Xmick01/README.md

-# Hello, I'm CHANGEME
+# Hello, I'm Xarius
 <a href="https://linkedin.com/in/xarius-mickens-564b3a171/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 [Brief Introduction - Remove this afterwards]

 Sure thing!
 Here it is in plain language:

 I graduated with a bachelor's in biology, but now I'm switching to cybersecurity.
-I got interested in technology and enjoy solving tough problems.
-I'm excited to apply my skills to help protect digital systems and make a difference in cybersecurity.
+I got interested in technology and the problem-solving aspect of cybersecurity.
+My dedication involves continuing to learn new programming skills, supporting security awareness, and collaborating effectively to implement strong protective measures.
+I look forward to contributing to cybersecurity by upholding the highest ethical standards.

 ## Objective
 [Provide Objective - Remove this afterwards]]